govcms-training/content-admin/README.md

 this online form/survey: https://salsadigital.com.au/survey02

-**Note:** While these training materials are updated regularly, modules are also often updated and so you may find some differences between your user interface and the screenshots in this document.
-We appreciate your feedback and will work as quickly as possible to incorporate any corrections.
+**Note:** While these training materials are updated regularly, modules are also often updated, and so you may find some differences between your user interface and the screenshots in this document.
+We appreciate your feedback, and will work as quickly as possible to incorporate any corrections.

 We’re also continually working on improving these documents with community